 Elegant Themes is still in my opinion one of the best deals on themes on the market.
-At $39 you are allowed to download 86 themes, many of which are perfect for a photography business website.
+At $69 you are allowed to download 87 themes (with unlimited site usage), many of which are perfect for a photography business website.
 You really have to download and install one of their themes to appreciate the value of what you’re receiving.
 Along with support you receive access to their unique plugins as well as being able to make a choice between designs.
 I talk a little more about this at the end of this post.

 Photocrati WordPress Theme

 The Photocrati theme is one of the most popular themes for photographers on the market.
 Includes 60+ homepage styles, gallery management, blogging, ecommerce and more.
 Simply put, Photocrati is a theme which focuses solely on your photographs and nothing more.

 Central has some really nice features including a customizable header, parallax templates and animated page transitions.
 You can choose between full-width or standard boxed, grid based pages.
 Central includes lots of shortcodes as well as the popular Slider Revolution plugin.

 CreativePearl WordPress Theme

 CreativePearl offers a host of features including a responsive layout, centered logo, 4 portfolio templates, unlimited sidebars, ajax contact form and more.
 Social icons in the header allow visitors to quickly jump to your social sites and the comments section of the blog is multi-level meaning visitors can reply to others comments.

 Deepfocus offers 5 different graphic styles to choose from as well as being part of the awesome Elegant Themes membership (only $69) site where you get access to 87 themes for one low price.
 Deepfocus is compatible with all major browsers and offers a responsive design and a plethora of theme options including shortcodes to create complex layouts as well as custom page templates.